supergrayfly/spectrrfi-contracts/docs/index.md

 uint256 RATIO_LIQUIDATION_IS_LOSS
 ```

-The collateral to debt ratio when the value of the collateral is equal to the value of the debt.
+The collateral to debt ratio when the value of the collateral is equal to the value of the debt (1%)

 ### RATIO_COLLATERAL_TO_DEBT